-One of the advantages of a Managed Desktop is that it is a known, predictable environment, which allows for more complete, knowledgeable and efficient support.
-The Managed Desktop service includes a growing library of common software found around campus.
+One of the advantages of Endpoint Management Tools is that it is a known, predictable environment, which allows for more complete, knowledgeable and efficient support.
+The Endpoint Management Tools service includes a growing library of common software found around campus.

-In order to comply with university policy 5.10, which is aimed at creating and maintaining a secure work, teaching, research, and study environment, all systems that are used to conduct university business and/or are on the university networks must be patched at regular intervals.
+In order to comply with University Policy 5.10, which is aimed at creating and maintaining a secure work, teaching, research, and study environment, all systems that are used to conduct university business and/or are on the university networks must be patched at regular intervals.

 Unpatched systems contain security holes that can be exploited by hackers.
 Once a hacker gains access to a system, it must be removed from the network and examined to determine the extent of any damage.
 This can be costly for the university and very disruptive to the user.